 Property specialists work for institutional investors with multi-billion dollar commercial property portfolios, major property companies, valuation firms and leading property advisory companies, both in Australia and overseas.

 The Bachelor of Business (Property) is accredited by the Australian Property Institute (API) and depending on electives chosen, students may be eligible for API Certified Practising Valuer (CPV) certification.
 Students, depending on chosen electives, are also eligible for API certifications of Certified Property Practitioner, Certified Property Manager, Certified Asset Manager and Certified Development Practitioner.
-Note: Accreditation is currently being sought for course 6037 Diploma in Business/Bachelor of Business.
+Note: Accreditation is currently being sought for program 6037 Diploma in Business/Bachelor of Business.

 The Sport Management major is designed for people who seek careers in Australian and international Sport management.